Jinzang/App-Followme/README.md

 # DESCRIPTION

 Followme does three things.
-First, it updates the constant partions of each web page when it is changed on any page.
+First, it updates the constant portions of each web page when it is changed on any page.
 Second, it converts text files into html using a template.
 Third, it creates indexes for files when they are placed in a special directory, the archive directory.
 This simplifies keeping a blog on a